 We’re here to help you grow food for yourself and others.
 Started in 2013, KBGA’s Center for Urban Agriculture (CUA) was created to equip and educate local communities for cultivating healthy produce and sustainable lifestyles.
 Our five garden zones are designed to engage gardeners of any age or experience level, from early-childhood learning to large-scale market gardening.

 Together with the rest of the KBGA’s grounds, we strive to be a place of beauty and rest where you can participate with nature – an urban haven where you can take a scenic walk and get dirt under your fingernails.
 For local residents, we provide access to fresh and healthy food through land-use and education.

 Garden features include the “Every Child Outdoors” Youth Vegetable Garden, Family Garden for the community, World Garden featuring our neighbors from Burundi and the Congo, Green Drinks Garden, Permaculture Garden, Urban Chicken Demonstration, orchards, and more!
-The fresh fruits and veggies that visitors see are either grown by community gardeners in the Family Garden and World Garden, or for programs and events, or for donation to local food pantries.
+The fresh fruits and veggies that visitors see are either grown by community gardeners in the Family Garden and World Garden, or for programs & events and for donation to local food pantries.

 If you’re interested in participating, as a gardener or volunteer, we’d love your help!
 Simply email firstname.lastname@example.org or call 865-862-8717 to learn more.